top of page

 How much funding is available?

-Proposals are accepted to a maximum value of €400,000, which can include a blend of seed funding, access to state-of-the-art equipment and instrumentation at IMR and AMBER Centre at Trinity College Dublin, access to office space (if required), and business support and mentorship.
+Proposals are accepted to a maximum value of €400,000 of non-dilutive ESA Innovation Seed Funding, complemented with access to state-of-the-art equipment and instrumentation at Irish Manufacturing Research (IMR) and the South Eastern Applied Materials Research Centre (SEAM), access to office space (if required), and business support and mentorship.

 Funding is available at different rates depending on the entity type.
 SMEs are funded to a maximum of 80% of the total allowable cost of the activity, and MNCs are funded to a maximum of 50% of the total allowable cost of the activity.
 Universities and research institutions, involved as subcontractors in a consortium, are eligible to funding up to 100% of the total allowable cost of the activity, dependent on additional criteria set out in the Open Call Document.
 Further clarification and advice can be sought from the ESA Phi-Lab Ireland Helpdesk at info@esaphilab.ie.